StefanHoutzager/elixir-dev-anywhere-docker/README.md

 4. CD to you repo folder and git clone https://github.com/StefanHoutzager/elixir-dev-anywhere-docker.git

 5. You have a elixir-dev-anywhere-docker folder in your repofolder now.
 Copy Dockerfile and docker-compose.yml from elixir-dev-anywhere-docker to your repo folder.
-There are a couple of ADD statements in the Dockerfile that put files from the elixir-dev-anywhere-docker folder on the host into your image, this way you make sure you ghave the original files in the repo.
+There are a couple of ADD statements in the Dockerfile that put files from the elixir-dev-anywhere-docker folder on the host into your image, this way you make sure you have the original files in the repo.

-6. Look for the string badpassword in the Dockerfile and replace it with the one you will use.
+6. Look for the string badpassword in the Dockerfile and replace it with the ones you prefer use.

 7. To enable encrypted connections, you need to (at a minimum) create a noVNC self.pem certificate file: https://github.com/kanaka/websockify/wiki/Encrypted-Connections, put it in elixir-dev-anywhere-docker/noVNC

 8. Edit docker-compose.yml, replace each folder_name_in_container, volume_name_onhost with your choice.
 Edit further environment
     variables as you wish.
 If you uncomment #      ENABLE_HTTP: "Y" you can use http besides https in your URL, otherwise only https.

-9. I know the following is clumsy, the solution should be dynamic.
-See my wishlist below.
-If you have another display than 1920X1080 you can edit the browser viewportsize in elixir-dev-anywhere-docker/xorg.conf before you build the image, look for Section "Screen" key Virtual and edit.
+    You can override VNC and UBUNTU passwords from the Dockerfile here if you wish, the vars are not mandatory.
+VIRTUAL_HEIGHT and VIRTUAL_WIDTH are mandatory env vars.
+They are filled in for my own screen resolution now, which is 1920X1080.
 Note that screen resolution !== browseviewport resolution (except width).

-10. Enter your repo folder and build the image with sudo docker build -t stefan/phoenix . | tee build.log
+9. Enter your repo folder and build the image with sudo docker build -t stefan/phoenix . | tee build.log

 11. If the build has been succesfull start the app with sudo docker-compose up -d